YerlanKaisin/daba-daba/README.md

 # Safe Remove Script (SRM)
-That script specially created for developers, in order not to delete files.
+That script specially created for developers, in order not to accidentaly delete important files.

 # Prerequisites